SQL Notebook

 Start with parking_history → add station info → add payment info.

-Chain Multiple Outer Joins
+Chain Several Outer Joins

 SELECT mt.station_name, ph.entry_time, pay.amount_received